Track mileage automatically

 Get started

-6 August 2024 - 5 min read
+Latest update: 10 March 2026 - 5 min read

 The Logbook Method

-The logbook method includes a deduction of a percentage of your car expenses, including fuel, maintenance, and registration - unlike the cents per kilometre method, which only allows you to claim a set rate.
 If you wish to compare the advantages of both methods thoroughly, read the logbook vs cents per kilometre article.

 Who should use the logbook method